Final Readiness, Remediation, and Exam-Day Plan

 | Context miss | Ignored procedure-specific bleeding risk | Add surgery and anesthetic risk to stem notes |

-| Scope error | Ordered treatment beyond nursing role | Rewrite answer as assess, intervene, notify, prepare |
+| Scope error | Selected treatment beyond nursing role | Rewrite the answer as assess, intervene, notify, prepare |

-| Rushing | Missed the word new or worsening | Slow first sentence and underline trend words |
+| Rushing | Missed the word new or worsening | Slow the first read and underline trend words |

 Exam-day execution

-A candidate scores well on isolated pharmacology facts but misses mixed PACU cases involving sedation, pain, and airway risk.
+A candidate scores well on isolated pharmacology facts but repeatedly misses mixed PACU cases involving sedation, pain, and airway risk.
 Which final-week study plan is best?

 You've completed this section